openstack/cinder/doc/source/configuration/block-storage/policy-personas.rst

        | ``GET  /backups/{backup_id}``
        | The ability to make these API calls is governed by other policies.
      - backup:backup_project_attribute
-     - rule:admin_api
      - no
      - no
-     - no
-     - no
      - yes
-     - no
-     - yes
    * - Create backup
      - ``POST  /backups``
      - backup:create
-     - empty
      - no
      - yes
      - yes
-     - no
-     - yes
-     - yes
-     - yes
    * - Show backup
      - ``GET  /backups/{backup_id}``
      - backup:get
-     - rule:admin_or_owner
-     - yes
-     - yes
-     - yes
-     - yes
      - yes
      - yes
      - yes